AutoViML/AutoViz/README.md

 [![PyPI Version](https://img.shields.io/pypi/v/autoviz.svg)](https://pypi.org/project/autoviz)
 [![PyPI License](https://img.shields.io/pypi/l/autoviz.svg)](https://github.com/AutoViML/AutoViz/blob/master/LICENSE)

 Automatically Visualize any dataset, any size with a single line of code.
+Now save as HTML files!

 AutoViz performs automatic visualization of any dataset with one line.
 Give it any input file (CSV, txt or json format) and AutoViz will visualize it.